- Kennel cough has a noticeably odd sound — A cough that sounds like a honk is the first sign.

-🚨 Pro tip: Use a harness and not a collar when walking a dog with kennel cough.
-Pulling on your dog’s chest instead of their neck could help prevent a coughing fit.
+👉 Use a harness and not a collar when walking a dog with kennel cough.
+Pulling on your dog’s chest instead of the neck could help prevent a coughing fit.

 Vets recommend kennel cough vaccines

-Vaccines to prevent kennel cough do exist.
-There is a specific Bordetella vaccine.
-It can be injected, used as a nasal mist, or taken orally.
-It will not prevent 100% of infections but it will prevent some of the most severe.
+Vaccines to prevent kennel cough infections exist.
+The vaccine can be injected, used as a nasal mist, or taken orally.
+It will not prevent 100% of infections, but it will prevent some of the most severe symptoms.

-A vaccination will decrease also the chances that a dog develops pneumonia.
+Vaccinations will also decrease the chances that a dog develops pneumonia.
 Vaccination is given to fight against things like canine parainfluenza virus and canine adenovirus.
 According to a vet, these are highly effective.
 Even healthy dogs should consider vaccination.
-We recommend vaccination to any dog who gets groomed, goes to dog parks, or stays at boarding facilities .
+We recommend vaccination to any dog who gets groomed, goes to dog parks, or stays at boarding facilities.

 Puppies can get the vaccination as early as eight weeks old.
 Older or at-risk dogs can be vaccinated every six to twelve months.

 Can humans get kennel cough?